 Severn Trent boss to step down after 11 years in top role

-Liv Garfield will step down at the end of the year and hand over the helm to internal successor James Jesic.
+Liv Garfield is currently the longest serving female boss in the FTSE 100.

-Severn Trent boss Liv Garfield is to step down after 11 years at the helm as the water firm upgraded its full-year guidance.
+Severn Trent boss Liv Garfield is to step down after 11 years at the helm, marking the end of the tenure for the FTSE 100’s longest serving female boss.

 She will be replaced by James Jesic, who is currently capital and commercial services director at Severn Trent and managing director of Hafren Dyfrdwy Cyfyngedig in the north east and mid-Wales.